Chuck Dalton

 Charles “Chuck” Harwood Dalton (September 1, 1927 – January 12, 2013) was a Canadian basketball player who competed in the 1952 Summer Olympics.

-Dalton was born in Windsor, Ontario, and attended the University of Western Ontario.
+Dalton was born in Windsor, Ontario, graduated from London South Collegiate Institute in 1946, and attended the University of Western Ontario.
 He was a member of the Canadian basketball team which was eliminated after the group stage in the 1952 tournament.
 He played three matches.